gatheringhallstudios/MHWorldData/README.md

 If the translation is for a language that is not supported, feel free to create an issue and I will populate the *names* data files with dummy data.

+## Data Sources
+The data collected by this project is an accumulation of various sources, including the game itself, [LartTyler's API](https://github.com/LartTyler/MHWDB-Docs/wiki), Kiranico, and multiple Japanese sites.
+Only data that came from the game itself (visibly or reverse engineered) and official booklets are collected.
+Handwritten tips and tricks do not come from the game and are currently not accepted in the repository.

 ## License
 The build code is licensed under the [MIT License](http://opensource.org/licenses/mit-license.php).
 The data itself is unlicensed data pertaining to Monster Hunter World, which is owned by Capcom.